stephanedorotich/TutoringInvoices/README.md

 'sessions/sessions.py' 		is the data class file that defines a SESSION 'students/students.py' 		is the data class file that defines a STUDENT

-'invoices/invoiceManager.py' 	loads, TODO modifies, generates, and saves invoices 'sessions/sessioneManager.py' 	loads, TODO modifies, generates, and saves sessions 'students/studentManager.py' 	loads, modifies, generates, and saves students 'pdfs/pdfManager.py' 		writes a pdf for a given invoice, uses LaTeX
+'invoices/invoiceManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves invoices 'sessions/sessioneManager.py' 	loads, TODO modifies, generates, TODO deletes, and saves sessions 'students/studentManager.py' 	loads, modifies, generates, TODO deletes, and saves students 'pdfs/pdfManager.py' 		writes a pdf for a given invoice, uses LaTeX

 NOTES TO USER (CONTINUED):
-- Invoices have some weird functionality around the 'printed' field of invoices, and the 'invoiced' field of sessions.
-Consequently, the generateInvoice() and createNewInvoiceForStudent() functions only work if those fields are False respectively.
+- Invoices have some weird functionality around the 'invoiced' field of sessions, and the 'printed' field of invoices.
+Consequently, the createNewInvoiceForStudent() and generateInvoice() functions only work if those fields are False respectively.
 - If not in TEST mode, if either of those functions are called and programs Quits and Saves, then these functions will not produce anything unless new data is added or the csv files are modified by hand.

+TODO:
+- need to document dependencies for:
+	- sessionManager
+	- invoiceManager
+	- helpers
+- need to write missing documentation
+- need to protect payment type of session so that it is only 'cash', 'e-transfer', or 'cheque'
+- need to modify sm.editStudent() to have a better print statement to display changes.
+- need to modify pm.printPDF(invoice) so that any session that has already been paid shows up with a rate = 0.
+- need to add autoGenerateInvoices():
+	- user command? --> generate invoices for all students for a given month ~
+	- printPDFs for all generated invoices.
+- need functionality to pay an invoice/session
+- need functionality to indicate if a session has been paid for on input

+MAKE NEW INVOICE
+Present functionality...
+	asks user to indicate student
+	asks user to indicate month of the invoice
+	- generates invoice by grabbing the student's sessions for the related month
+	- d.n. care if session has already been invoiced.
+	- d.n. check if there already exists an invoice for this month.
+What I want...
+	should only ever be 1 invoice for a given month. so...
+	- needs to 're-write' invoice if one already exists.
+		- maybe invoices could have a 'month' field
+		*becomes billing period*
+	- checks student invoices to see if one already exists for the given month.

+	- if does... edits instead of makes new... invoice = None for key in student.invoices: if findInvoice(key).datetime.month == month: invoice = findInvoice(key)
+		if invoice == None:
+		    invoice = Invoice()
+	- else:
+	- compiles sessions for the requested month. if sessions is empty(), raise Error

 NOTES TO SELF: